All Episodes

 They all love McCain.

-McCain doesn't like Bush so much, or has made it plain that he disagrees with Bush a lot.
+McCain doesn't like Bush so much or has made it plain that he disagrees with Bush a lot.

-Uh so this is what Scott Rasmussen means.
+So this is what Scott Rassmussen means.

-Uh, it's not sending conservatives to vote for McCain.
+It's not sending conservatives to vote for McCain.

 My so-called base is not going to rushing to vote for McCain.